 Icelandic Sheep Breed Description

 Our goal in producing Icelandic Sheep is to produce an excellent, all around, triple purpose sheep for the homestead.
-We want it to be a useful animal that can provide gourmet level meat, wool and dairy products efficiently on grass.
+We want our sheep to be useful animals that can provide gourmet level meat, wool, and dairy products efficiently on grass.
 We want our sheep to have natural parasite resistance, and the ability to pass this trait on.
 We strive for twins, coming from easy births, with the ewe having plenty of milk.
-We want the sheep to be an economical way to provide a homestead with meat, wool and milk.
+We want the sheep to be an economical way to provide a homestead with meat, wool, and milk.

-Icelandic sheep are one of the oldest and purest breeds of sheep.
-They are a triple purpose sheep, being used for meat, wool and dairy.
+Coming from the isolated island of Iceland, Icelandic sheep are one of the oldest and purest breeds of sheep.
+They are a triple purpose sheep, being used for meat, wool, and dairy.

-They are hardy and healthy, and are very feed efficient.
+They are hardy, healthy and are very feed efficient.
 US flocks are OPP and foot rot free.
 Many Icelandic sheep have excellent parasite resistance.
 When we utilize rotational grazing we are deworming very little (2x a year on most animals).

 Icelandic sheep have a premium fleece.
 Shearing happens twice a year, the Spring fleece being best suited for felting and the Fall fleece being suitable for spinning.
 They are dual coated, the soft, insulating undercoat being called the þel (thel over in these parts!) and the strong, waterproofing outer coat being called the tog.
 Both thel and tog are spun together to create the popular Icelandic Lopi yarn.
 The thel is easily separated to create soft yarns suitable for next to skin wear.